 With each bar coming in at about $2-3, it is not the most expensive protein bar in the market and is extremely beneficial regarding its nutrients.
 Each flavor tends to have different nutritional content, but what is common amongst all of them is that they are all rich in fibers, healthy carbohydrates, and of course proteins.

 The protein to carb ration is excellent, making then a favorite snack for folks who are in training mode.
+They also have very low sugar content given the protein you get from there.
 Found here.

 Think Thin.
 Think Thin makes High Protein Bars, Protein Nut Bars, and Protein and Fiber bars.
 Each has its nutritional content with varying degrees of protein, carbohydrates, and fiber contents.